 Author, The Ultimate New Mom’s Cookbook

-Family is truly crucial to serve as a safety net in this world and also a compass to navigate society.
+Family serves as a safety net in this world and also a compass to navigate society

 Without family (through blood as well as the “family” we create for ourselves), an individual is untethered.
 We are focused more and more on tech and are often glued to our devices but humans still need and crave contact.

 We need to feel like we belong, are understood and that we have others who care about us.
 Individuals lacking these basic needs don’t function well in society.